-If you are on unpaid leave and you can no longer afford premiums for the health plan in which you are enrolled through PEBA, you may drop all of your coverage with PEBA.
+If you are on unpaid leave and in a stability period you may continue your insurance.
+If you fail to make payment for the health plan in which you are enrolled through PEBA, your employer may terminate all your coverage with PEBA as a voluntary termination.
 Because you are voluntarily dropping coverage, neither you nor any of your dependents will be eligible for continued coverage under COBRA.
 If you drop coverage, you will only be permitted to re-enroll during open enrollment or within 31 days of gaining eligibility under a provision of the plan, such as a special eligibility situation.
+You should consult with your employer to confirm your stability status.

 If your coverage is canceled due to failure to pay premiums, you will not be eligible for COBRA continuation coverage, and you will not be eligible to re-enroll in benefits with your employer until the next open enrollment period, if you are eligible, or within 31 days of gaining eligibility under a provision of the plan.
-For more information on continuation of coverage under COBRA, see Page 29.
+For more information on continuation of coverage under COBRA, see Page 25.

-A period of unpaid leave may also affect your eligibility for retiree health insurance coverage if you are not considered actively employed or if you stop earning retirement credit at any point during the leave.
+A period of unpaid leave may also affect your eligibility for retiree health insurance coverage if you are not earning retirement service credit at any point during the leave.
 Retirement service credit purchased for an approved leave of absence is not considered earned service in a PEBA-administered retirement plan, except in certain circumstances.
 If you have questions about how a period of unpaid leave may affect your eligibility for retiree health insurance coverage, contact PEBA.
-For more information about eligibility for retiree group insurance, see Page 157.
+For more information about eligibility for retiree group insurance, see Page 132.